untitled

 "We also conclude that the district court properly granted summary judgment to Kaiser on Murray's blacklisting/ retaliation claim.
 Murray alleged that Kaiser blacklisted her because the company learned of Murray's pending lawsuit against her former employer, Target.
 Murray cannot establish a causal connection between her protected activity and her termination because it is undisputed that Kaiser did not learn of Murray's lawsuit against Target until after Kaiser had already fired her.
 Thus, she failed to make out a prima facie case of retaliation."

 MURRAY v.
 TARGET DEPARTMENT STORES was a 2003 Ohio federal appellate court decision which involved an African-American Jehovah's Witness named Pamelia Murray.
-In 2000, Murray sued her former employer Target Department Stores alleging racial discrimination under Title VII of the Civil Rights Act of 1964.
+In 2000, Pam Murray sued her former employer Target Department Stores alleging racial discrimination under Title VII of the Civil Rights Act of 1964.
 Interestingly (see Murray v.
-Kaiser), this lawsuit was summarily dismissed in March 2001 by the federal District Court after Murray failed to attend her deposition, which had been scheduled on the day before the final deadline for completing all non-expert discovery, after the district court had allowed several extensions of time in which to complete discovery.
+Kaiser), this lawsuit was summarily dismissed in March 2001 by the federal District Court after Pamelia Murray failed to attend her deposition, which had been scheduled on the day before the final deadline for completing all non-expert discovery, after the district court had allowed several extensions of time in which to complete discovery.
 The U.S. Court of Appeals affirmed.

 WOLF v.
 COMMUNITY TV CORP, ET AL was a 1992-9 Massachusetts lawsuit which involved a Jehovah's Witness named Eric Wolf.
 Wolf, who had worked for Community TV from June 1989 through October 1992, alleged that he was discriminated against on the basis of his Jehovah's Witness religion, as well as gender and sex discrimination.
 Wolf initially filed complaints with both the New Hampshire Commission for Human Rights and EEOC.
 In both the administrative complaint and the federal civil lawsuit, Wolf alleged he was demoralized by his supervisor and co-workers, endured outrageous and distasteful remarks about his religion, his personal conduct and his wife.
 Wolf further alleged that after he left Community TV its' employees spread a rumor in Wolf's community that he was a "holy roller", who had been fired.
 Wolf specifically alleged that his compensatory damages included emotional distress and damage to his reputation.
 In June 1999, after incurring $50,000.00 in attorneys fees, Community TV entered into a settlement agreement with Wolf to pay him $87,500.00.

 NEGRON v.
 CITY OF NEW HAVEN was a 2001 Connecticut lawsuit in which a Jehovah's Witness named Angel Negron sued the City of New Haven for injuries he sustained and property damages he incurred as a result of his own single-automobile accident, which occurred while Negron was driving his family to attend services at his local Kingdom Hall of Jehovah's Witnesses in January 1998.
-Negron's lawsuit blamed the City of New Haven for his own accident, alleging that such was caused by the city's failure to apply sand/salt to and/or remove ice from every street within its' jurisdiction.
-Negron acted as his own attorney, and despite the fact that the Court had problems considering Negron's case due to his lack of "English skills", the Court still awarded Negron $5500.00, plus costs -- $585 for medical bills; $500 for his "collision" deductible; $350 for automobile rental; and $4065 for Negron's "pain and suffering".
+Angel Negron's lawsuit blamed the City of New Haven for his own accident, alleging that such was caused by the city's failure to apply sand/salt to and/or remove ice from every street within its' jurisdiction.
+Angel Negron acted as his own attorney, and despite the fact that the Court had problems considering Negron's case due to his lack of "English skills", the Court still awarded Negron $5500.00, plus costs -- $585 for medical bills; $500 for his "collision" deductible; $350 for automobile rental; and $4065 for Negron's "pain and suffering".
 No, this was not an employment case, but there seems to be a lesson for employers of Jehovah's Witnesses who can't speak English in there somewhere.

 KING v.
 UNITED STATES POSTAL SERVICE, ET AL was a 2002 New York federal lawsuit which involved a Jehovah's Witness named Raymond King.
 King, a postal worker, alleged four causes of action centering on alleged mistreatment at his workplace on the basis of his Watchtower religion: (1) discriminated against him on the basis of his religion, in violation of Title VII of the Civil Rights Act of 1964, in that King's supervisor intentionally switched his tour of duty in 1998 to force him to work on Sundays, on which his religion forbids work; (2) that in 1997, King's supervisor attempted to force him to buy a ticket to a fund-raising event for Al Sharpton, and when King refused to do so (because his religion prohibits financial support for other organizations), the supervisor retaliated by engaging in an abusive campaign against King, where King suffered numerous instances of harassment, verbal abuse and mental anguish; (3) that defendants created a hostile work environment; and (4) that these various discriminatory acts constituted intentional infliction of severe emotional distress in violation of the common law of New York.
 The last cause of action was summarily dismissed, as were some of the defendants on the other three.
 However, the balance of the lawsuit went forward, but outcome is unknown.